-Before the candidate's assessment, the ALS lead must provide the assessor with background information, i.e. a picture of need has been painted as required in Part 1 of Form 8.
-The ALS lead and the assessor must work together to ensure a joined-up and consistent process.
+Before the candidate's assessment, the Exam's Officer must provide the assessor with background information, i.e. a picture of need has been painted as required in Part 1 of Form 8.
+The Exam's Officer and the assessor must work together to ensure a joined-up and consistent process.

-Within SupaJam this process is completed by EHCP administrators who create a student profile which contains all of the student's needs for the ALS lead to work from.
+Within SupaJam this process is completed by EHCP administrators who create a student profile which contains all of the student's needs for the SENCO and Exams Officer to work from.

 Within SupaJam, student EHCPs often outline what a student's needs are to support their normal way's working.
-Following this student's provision plans give the ALS lead a good overview of the student's needs.
+Following this student's provision plans give the SENCO a good overview of the student's needs.

 An independent assessor must contact the centre and ask for evidence of the candidate's normal way of working and relevant background information.
 This must take place before the candidate is assessed.
-Additionally, the independent assessor must be approved by the head of centre to assess the candidate.
+Additionally, the independent assessor must be approved by The Head of Centre to assess the candidate.